 We will assess and determine our response in the circumstances based on the available action that is proportionate to the nature of the offence in accordance with our Compliance and Enforcement Policy.

 This may include:

 - education

 - · official warning

-- · improvement notices or directions
+- improvement notices or directions

-- requirement to revise a safety case
+- · requirement to revise a safety case

+- · accepting an enforceable undertaking

 - · prosecution.